gbraad-docs/knowledge-base/various/quotes.md

 "To succeed in bringing a person to a certain place, you need to start by finding out where is in the first place."

 "If your heart is not right, no one cares about your skills"

+"Writing is like driving at night in the fog.
+You can only see as far as your headlights, but you can make the whole trip that way." - E.L.
+Doctorow

+"It's a crazy world out there.
+Be curious." - Stephen Hawking